ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

 ## Introduction
 I have been working at a client the past few months that has adopted a desire for a consistent [JHipster](https://www.jhipster.tech/) microservice architecture.
 We have more than ten microservices that are supported by multiple teams.
-Developers support multiple services and we needed a uniform approach to deploy quality code quicly to the cloud.
+Developers support multiple services and we needed a uniform approach to deploy quality code quickly to the cloud.
 We set up Jenkins to support building and testing any branch of all services while maintaing the ability to deploy releases along side feature development.
 As Jenkins grew, we decided to maintain our Jenkins related code through source control.

 In order for us to satisfy our requirements, we used a couple of the advanced Jenkins tools.
   * [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)
   * [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/)

-This is the first of a two part series where the target audience is anyone interested in streamlining the process to onboard new services.
+This is the first of a two part series where the target audience is anyone interested in streamlining the process to onboard new micro services.

 ### Source Code
 The source code is available below